Coffee Break Reflections, ETB Blogs

-In July, the Expanding the Bench® (ETB) Team connected Funders of Evaluation and evaluators from the Advancing Culturally-responsive and Equitable (ACE) Evaluation Network through one-on-one coffee breaks for intentional relationship-building, to expand their networks, and to discuss the practice of culturally responsive and equitable evaluation (CREE).
+In July, the Expanding the Bench® (ETB) Team connected Funders of Evaluation and Evaluators from the Advancing Culturally-responsive and Equitable (ACE) Evaluation Network through 1:1 ETB Coffee Breaks for intentional relationship-building, to expand their networks, and to discuss the practice of culturally responsive and equitable evaluation (CREE).
 After receiving overwhelmingly positive feedback from participants, we hosted another series of coffee breaks in October!

 In this blog, ACE Evaluation Network Members Marcia Taborga, PhD and Michael Arnold, PhD and Funder of Evaluation, Kantahyanee Murray, PhD reflect on their Coffee Break experience.
 They spoke about the motivation behind their work, as well as exchanged ideas and planted seeds for new ones.